Masonry training for livelihoods and disaster rehabilitationStory

 In October 2019, Pramila decided to build a new house for her family.
 With some savings, help from her husband and using her masonry skills, Pramila built the house in just two weeks.
 It’s now a place where her family can pick up the pieces of a life shattered by the cyclone.
 Whenever a visitor comes, Pramila takes great pride in giving a tour of the house, which she built with her hands and from the scratch.
 Other women from Pramila’s village are proud of the way Pramila achieved a dignified life for the family.
 In the future, Pramila wants to find work as a mason in other villages.

-Group photograph of mason training participants in Krushnanagar Ambapadia village.
+Mason training participants in Krushnanagar Ambapadia village.

 Photograph by Artatrana Sunani